alemart/speedy-vision/README.md

 ## The Pipeline

 The pipeline is a central concept in Speedy.
-It's a powerful structure that lets us organize the computations that take place in the GPU.
+It's a powerful structure that lets you organize the computations that take place in the GPU.
 It's a very flexible, yet conceptually simple, way of working with computer vision and image processing.
 Let's define a few things:

 - A **pipeline** is a network of **nodes** in which data flows downstream from one or more sources to one or more sinks.
 - Nodes have input and/or output **ports**.
 A node with no input ports is called a source.
 A node with no output ports is called a sink.
 A node with both input and output ports transforms the input data in some way, writing the results to its output port(s).
 - A **link** connects an output port of a node to an input port of another node.
 Two nodes are said to be connected if there is a link connecting their ports.
+Data flows from one node to another by means of a link.
 - Input ports expect data of a certain **type** (e.g., an image).
 Output ports hold data of a certain type.
 Two ports may only be connected if their types match.
+- An input port may only be connected to a single output port, but an output port may be connected to multiple input ports.
 - Different nodes may have different **parameters**.
 These parameters can be adjusted and are meant to modify the output of the nodes in some way.
 - Nodes and their ports have **names**.
 An input port is typically called `"in"`.
 An output port is typically called `"out"`.
 These names can vary, e.g., if a node has more than one input / output port.
 Speedy automatically assigns names to the nodes, but you can assign your own names as well.

-The picture below shows a visual representation of a pipeline that lets us convert an image or video to greyscale.
+The picture below shows a visual representation of a pipeline that converts an image or video to greyscale.
 Data gets into the pipeline via the image source.
 It is then passed to the Convert to greyscale node.
 Finally, a greyscale image goes into the image sink, where it gets out of the pipeline.

 ![Convert to greyscale: a simple pipeline](assets/network-example.png)